Since data is immutable, we don’t have traditional loops, like the

 Although this might look complex from the outset, it’s a fairly succinct method for defining such a complex algorithm.

-Go on to Creating a Chat App.
+Go on to Multi-Room chat.

 Go back to Guards and Pattern Matching.